jjjunio/Netflix-clone/README.md

 Netflix clone is a simple, responsive, single-page project that uses React, Firebase, HTML5 and CSS3.

+The app is live and deployed.
+Checkout the link at the about section or click on this [link.](netflix-clone-solokrew.web.app/)

 ## Screenshots

 !["Netflix clone banner and navbar"](https://github.com/jjjunio/Netflix-clone/blob/master/documents/netflix-clone-screenshot.png)